hackforla/expunge-assist/CONTRIBUTING.md

 # Contributing
 Thanks for being interested in helping out with Expunge Assist! 🎉

+For any questions, please feel free to ask for help in the `#expunge-assist-dev` slack channel or message the dev lead on slack.

 # Prerequisites
 This guide assumes you've already been through onboarding through HackforLA.
+This onboarding includes getting organization access to Slack, Github, and Google Drive.
 If you haven't, [start here!](https://www.hackforla.org/getting-started)

 Here are some things you'll want to be familiar with:
 * command line (cli)
 * git & github
 * npm & node

-but you're always welcome to ask for help in the `#expunge-assist-dev` slack channel.

 # Getting Started